qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 ## Setup the board ##

-First, make sure the board is configured to boot from the SD card by making sure the DIP switches are set correctly.
+First, ensure that the board is configured to boot from an SD card by setting the DIP switches correctly.
 All switches except switch 4 should be OFF.
 (See image below)

 ![DIP switches](bpi-f3-dip-switches.png)